Binaryfrost/SnowCMS/notes.md

 }

 /*
-   * Events (* one of [website, collection, collectionInput, collectionEntry]):
+   * Events (* one of [website, collection, collectionInput, collectionEntry, media]):
+   * - *BeforeCreate
-   * - *Create
+   * - *AfterCreate
    * - *BeforeModify (called before saving data in database, useful for validating input)
    * - *AfterModify (called after saving data in database)
+   * - *BeforeDelete
-   * - *Delete
+   * - *AfterDelete
    *
    * Hooks may be async or synchronous.
-Allow modifying data in synchronous create and beforeModify hooks.
+Allow modifying data in before hooks, which can also be used for validating input by throwing an error.
    *
    * Also have:
-   * - start: Allow registering inputs and routes from this hook */ interface Hooks {
+   * - serverStart: Allow registering routes from this hook
+   * - setup: Called server-side and client-side for registering inputs */ interface Hooks {
   start?: ({...}: StartHook) => void | Promise<void>